sara-sabr/ITStrategy/presentations/en/2022-Sharing-Software-Assessments.md

 ## Who is working on this?

 - **IT Strategy team**
+  - Coordinate with assessment teams (pillars)
   - Setup and maintain GCexchange group
-  - Assist with uploading documents
   - Onboard other departments
 - **Pillars** (provide documents to share)
   - Technical Architecture